shadowwalker/next-pwa/README.md

 `next-pwa` uses a default runtime [cache.js](https://github.com/shadowwalker/next-pwa/blob/master/cache.js)

-There is a great chance you may want to customize your own runtime caching rule.
+There is a great chance you may want to customize your own runtime caching rules.
 Please feel free to copy the default `cache.js` file and customize the rules as you like.
 And don't forget to inject the configurations into your `pwa` config in `next.config.js`.

 Here is the [document on how to write runtime caching configurations](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build#.RuntimeCachingEntry), including background sync and broadcast update features and more!